alensiljak/gnucash-portfolio/README.md

 The purpose of the project is to provide tools that help in managing a portfolio in GnuCash.
 The code will mostly be written in Python.

+The gratification is the sense of freedom by having direct access to your financial data and being able to retrieve any statistic or information you want, and not depending on others to do it for you.

+Retrieving currency exchange rates is a part of this suite.

+## Related Projects

-Initially, [MoneyManagerEx for Android](http://android.moneymanagerex.org/) will be used to download the current prices for securities.
+- [MoneyManagerEx for Android](http://android.moneymanagerex.org/) can be used to download the current prices for securities.
 This provides .csv files with the latest prices.
-Effectively, this is used instead of Finance::Quote library.

-Retrieving currency exchange rates will be part of this suite.
+- Finance::Quote - The default GnuCash method for fetching commodity prices.
+- [gnucash-utilities](https://github.com/sdementen/gnucash-utilities).
+The suite of tools that provide Python reports for GnuCash data.
+- [piecash](https://github.com/sdementen/piecash).
+Provides access to GnuCash database and schema.
+- [Fixerio](http://fixerio.readthedocs.io/en/latest/).
+Fixer API for online currency rates.

 ## Running